District Highlights

 “From there, we asked primary classes to come down and do what we’re calling a gallery walk,” Maher said.
 “And we’re just hoping that when they come down with their teachers, it’ll spur more discussion, more questions around truth and reconciliation.”

-Grade 6/7 students Khushi and Della created flowers for their bulletin boards with each petal listing a right that was taken from children who attended residential school.
+Grade 6/7 students Khushi and Della created flowers for their bulletin board with each petal listing a right that was taken from children who attended residential school.

 “I wrote, the right not to be bullied.
 The right to have fun and play, the right to live in a safe space, the right to live with your family, and the right to have good health care,” Khushi said.